Torme/rn-news/README.md

 # Status of the project

-The project is at its first version, and presents the main features.
-The API is very simple and doesn't use any database, and would need to be remade for a advanced version of the project.

 To do:
 - [ ] Fix `onScrollToTopPress` (the scroll doesn't to the very top of the list)
 - [ ] Add a loading state to the Login button